appsemble/appsemble/docs/guide/analytics.md

 (sometimes called _Tracking ID_ or _Analytics ID_) into the _Google Analytics ID_ field in the app
 settings of your Appsemble app.

-Note that Appsemble forces Google Analytics to anonymize user IP addresses as well as forcing the usage of SSL for any app that uses analytics.
-This is in accordance to European privacy laws.

 ## Custom analytics actions

 It’s possible to send custom analytics actions.